Pamela A. Smith: Career

+United States Park Police

 Smith began her career with the United States Park Police in 1998 as a patrol officer in the San Francisco field office.
 She was reassigned to the New York field office where she joined the canine unit as a canine handler in the explosive ordinance and detection unit.
 She was the first woman to lead the New York Field Office as its Major.
 Smith transitioned to a senior instructor at the Federal Law Enforcement Training Center (FLETC), law enforcement driver training program in Glynco, Georgia.
 She rose through the ranks as sergeant, lieutenant, captain, major, deputy chief, and acting chief of police in late 2020.
-She was serving in an acting capacity during the January 6 United States Capitol attack and later testified in the U.S. senate about the attack.
+She was serving in an acting capacity during the January 6 United States Capitol attack and later testified in the U.S. Senate about the attack.
 She was promoted to chief of police on February 28, 2021, becoming the first African-American female to serve as chief in the agency's 230-year-old history.
 She retired on April 30, 2022, and was succeeded by interim chief Christopher Stock.

+Metropolitan Police Department of the District of Columbia

 Smith joined the Metropolitan Police Department of the District of Columbia (MPD) in May 2022 as the chief equity officer, assigned to the executive office of the chief of police.
 She led the department's efforts on diversity, equity and inclusion (DEI).
 She developed an organizational channel for department-wide accountability by providing strategic advice to the MPD chief of police, executive leadership, and senior management officials within the department.
 In addition to her DEI focus, she supervised the directorates for employee well-being and support unit and equal employment opportunity office.
 In April 2023, Smith was promoted to the assistant chief of police, homeland security bureau where she led the operational and administrative functions of the special operations division, joint strategic and tactical analysis command center, and the office of intelligence.
 In July 2023, mayor Muriel Bowser nominated Smith to serve as the MPD chief of police.
 She was sworn in later that month in an acting capacity, succeeding interim chief Ashan M. Benedict.
 The Council of the District of Columbia confirmed her as the new chief in a unanimous vote on November 7, 2023.
-She is the second female and first Black female to serve in the position.
+She was the second female and first Black female to serve in the position.

+On December 8, 2025, Smith announced that she would step down from her position on December 31, 2025.
+About a week after on December 14, the House Committee on Oversight and Government Reform published a report alleging that Smith had intimidated subordinate officers into reporting inaccurately low crime statistics.
+On December 19, 2025, Smith delivered a speech at her walkout ceremony, stating, “Let’s be really clear about one thing: Never would I, never will I, ever compromise my integrity for a few crime numbers...”.
+These remarks came amid ongoing public and political scrutiny over the Metropolitan Police Department's crime statistics and internal accountability practices.